 For its practitioner audience (tactical implementers), AIM has developed a series of specialized workshops that are more practical in nature.
 These workshops focus more on product blueprinting and de-risking rather than on B2B organic growth.

-Woodward and Curran is an ENR Top 100 engineering firm offering a diverse range of services and industries ranging from nuclear energy to manufacturing automation to city-wide urban renewal projects.
+Woodard and Curran is an ENR Top 100 engineering firm offering a diverse range of services and industries ranging from nuclear energy to manufacturing automation to city-wide urban renewal projects.
 It realized that it could not keep using a single marketing strategy to engage itsdisparate clietele.
 But the firm did not want to move forward without some hard facts to guide their marketing.

 So it took a step back and conducted brand perception research across several industries to better understand buying behavior and audience issues.
 It also conducted demand research around specific services such as outsourced environmental health and safety services for private Fortune 100 firms to gauge prospect interest.

-This strategy enabled Woodward and Curran to build a messaging architecture that addressed specific objections, anticipated responses, and offered proof points–all organized by target audience, roles, and services.
+This strategy enabled Woodard and Curran to build a messaging architecture that addressed specific objections, anticipated responses, and offered proof points–all organized by target audience, roles, and services.
 The engineering firm then rolled out vertical-specific marketing plans, channels, and content.

 For instance, those Fortune 100 firms received a personalized, multi-channel outreach strategy — including traditional mailings and small in-person events.
-Municipal audiences, on the other hand, were targeted with LinkedIn content distribution promotions that allowed Woodward and Curran to stay in front of their audience even during RFP blackout periods.
+Municipal audiences, on the other hand, were targeted with LinkedIn content distribution promotions that allowed Woodard and Curran to stay in front of their audience even during RFP blackout periods.